skyhitz/marketing-bot/README.md

 2. Queue tag name
 3. Process data on function from https://www.instagram.com/explore/tags/{tagname}/?__a=1
-4. Extract description, labels
+4. Extract description, labels and data from post
-5. Create comment according to description and labels
+5. Use google vision and lanaguge processing models to generate a positive comment
 6. Post comment from account taking into account rate limits